Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Comparison with Baseline Models

 where $d_{\mathrm{gc}}(\cdot,\cdot)$ denotes the Haversine distance.

-Intensity error is computed as the absolute error in minimum central pressure:
+Intensity error is computed as the absolute error in the minimum central pressure:

 where $msl_{\min}^{\mathrm{pred}}(t)$ is the predicted minimum MSLP at the identified center and $p_{\mathrm{WMO}}^{\mathrm{ref}}(t)$ is the WMO-reported central pressure from IBTrACS.
-Intensity error is aggregated using mean absolute error across storms and verification times at each lead time.
+Both DPE and intensity error are aggregated as means across storms at each lead time.

-\Cref{fig:cyclone_stats}(a) shows the evolution of position error with lead time.
-PARADIS produces track forecasts that are at least as accurate as those of the machine-learning baselines and consistently more accurate than those of the physics-based HRES model.

-At the same time, the $1^\circ$ grid of PARADIS cannot fully resolve the inner cores of tropical cyclones.
-As a result, the model exhibits systematically higher central pressures (\Cref{fig:cyclone_stats}(b)), corresponding to weaker resolved storms.
-This bias is dominated by errors in the gridded initial conditions and leads to a weakening trend similar to that observed in other machine-learning models, with convergence at lead times beyond approximately two days.
-PARADIS-AMSE mitigates this systematic weakening, consistent with the spectral-loss effects reported by \citet{subich2025fixing}.